CD3/libField/README.md

 ```

 (Note: by using 11 for the size in the x direction, x = 0 will be included in the axis (at index 5))
 We will probably want to initialize the field data.
-Typically we would want to start off with zero.
+Typically, we would want to start off with zero.
 This
 can be done with the `set()` method.

 ```C++